18F/PriceHistoryAPI/README.md

 WHY THIS CODE WILL BE HARD TO USE AT PRESENT

-*) I haven't given you installation instructions.
+*) The installation instructionds in docs/INSTALLATION.txt is incomplete.
-*) The sister project which uses it is not available yet.
+*) The sister project PricesPaidGUI is availabel but immature.

 There is a file, ppconfig.example.py.
 I name this ppconfig.py and place it above the main PricesPaidAPI directory, because it is shared by the sister project PricesPaidGUI.
 It is included